HaseloffLab/MarpoDB/README.md

 ## Bioinformatics software and required databases

-### Full bundled installation script
+### Installation scripts
-A wrapper script is provided in dependencies.sh, but if anything fails, try the step-by-step approach.
+A wrapper script for installing dependencies is provided in dependencies.sh, but if anything fails, try the step-by-step approach.
 Only parameter is database name.

 ```bash
 # Go to bash first